RamblingCookieMonster/PSStash/README.md

 ### TODO:

 Everything.
 This is in the 'can I get it working' state.
-Need to identify requirements (e.g. which specific objects to create functions for, parameters for these objects, whether to pursue OAUTH) for further work.
+Need to identify requirements (e.g. which specific objects to create functions for, parameters for these objects, whether to pursue OAUTH) for further work, write functions, tests, etc.

+Potential functions:

+* --Get-StashProject--
+* --Get-StashRepo--
+* --New-StashFork--
+* New-StashProject
+* New-StashRepo
+* Remove-StashRepo
+* Get-StashRepoPermission
+* Set-StashRepoPermission
+* Add-StashRepoPermission
+* Remove-StashRepoPermission
+* Get-StashCommit
+* Merge-StashPullRequest
+* Add-StashPullRequestComment
+* Deny-StashPullRequest
+* ...